Great Smoky Mountains National Park Guide | GSMNP

 Old Growth Forests

-Saved from the huge lumber companies when the Park was established, some virgin stands of old-growth trees exist in the Great Smokies.
+Saved from the huge lumber companies when the Park was established, some virgin stands of old-growth trees exist.
 The American Forests organization reports that the Smokies contain 21 national champion sized trees.
-Will Blozan, a North Carolina arborist has discovered 30 champion-sized trees throughout the southern Appalachians.
-The Greenbrier section of the Park is home to several beauties.
-For example, there’s a black cherry that has a circumference of 210 inches and a northern red oak measuring 257 inches.

 Appalachian Trail

-Sixty nine of the 2,015 miles that make up the Appalachian Trail cross the crest of the Great Smoky Mountains, serving as a border between Tennessee and North Carolina.
+Sixty-nine miles of the famous Appalachian Trail cross the crest of the Great Smoky Mountains, serving as a boundary line.
 The AT serves as a backbone to which several major Smokies hiking trails connect.
-Learn more about the Appalachian Trail.

 Wildflower Pilgrimage